including dogs in movies, TV, books, comics and history. [ NOTE ]

 (probably Australian Shepherd and Poodle)

 The dog that releases Blu and Jewel from chains in the animated movie Rio, about a a domesticated macaw who meets a fiercely independent female and together they takes off on an adventure to Rio de Janeiro.
+Also appears in the sequel Rio 2.

 An adopted dog in the movie The Dogfather, about a dog who swallows a mafia don's ring and his best soldiers try and retrieve it.